Purdue-Artificial-Intelligence-in-Music/Mus2Vid-code/README.md

 ### Reference docs

-Docstrings are used for code comments for packages, modules, classes, functions, and methods.
+Docstrings can be used for code comments for packages, modules, classes, functions, and methods.
+A docstring is contained within a pair of triple quotes (i.e., `"""example docstring"""`).

 Inline comments just use regular python comments and should be used *sparingly*.

 As a rule of thumb, code comments should not be used to convey info that